 Formal business invitations are most commonly engraved or printed in black, navy, dark gray, or brown ink on white or off-white high-quality paper.
-A company can use any color of paper it desires, as long as it upholds and promotes the company's image.
+A company can use any color of paper, as long as it upholds and promotes the company's image.

 Responding to an Invitation

 Either use the address or phone number printed in the lower left corner of the invitation or return the RSVP card sent with the invitation.

 Your host may have subtly suggested that you may bring someone with you by including a guest line on the RSVP card.
 If such a line is present, you may fill in your guest's name and business affiliation.
 A guest line doesn't mean that you are obligated to bring someone else.
 You may bring a guest if your envelope is addressed to you and"guest"or if your host otherwise suggests that it's okay for you to do so.